Chauvenet Prize

-The Chauvenet Prize is the highest award for mathematical expository writing.
-It consists of a prize of $1,000 and a certificate, and is awarded yearly by the Mathematical Association of America in recognition of an outstanding expository article on a mathematical topic.
+The Chauvenet Prize is an annual award given by the Mathematical Association of America in recognition of an outstanding expository article on a mathematical topic.
+It consists of a prize of $1,000 and a certificate.

+The Chauvenet Prize was the first award established by the Mathematical Association of America.
 The prize is named in honor of William Chauvenet and was established through a gift from J. L. Coolidge in 1925.
-The Chauvenet Prize was the first award established by the Mathematical Association of America.
-A gift from MAA president Walter B. Ford in 1928 allowed the award to be given every 3 years instead of the originally planned 5 years.
+A gift from MAA president Walter B. Ford in 1928 allowed the award to be given every three years instead of the originally planned 5 years.